On bound-states of the Gross Neveu model with massive fundamental fermions

-We would like to thank Ofer Aharony for comments on the manuscript.
-The work of J.S was partially supported by a centre of excellence supported by the Israel Science Foundation (grant number 1989/14), by the US-Israel bi-national fund (BSF) grant number 2012383, the Germany Israel bi-national fund GIF grant number I-244-303.7-2013 and by the ``Einstein Center of Theoretical Physics " at the Weizmann Institute.
+{\bf Acknowledgements} We would also like to thank Joshua Feinberg, M. Thies and especially Moshe Moshe for a very useful correspondence.
+We would also like to thank Ofer Aharony for comments on the manuscript.
+The work of J.S was partially supported by a center of excellence supported by the Israel Science Foundation (grant number 1989/14), by the US-Israel bi-national fund (BSF) grant number 2012383, the Germany Israel bi-national fund GIF grant number I-244-303.7-2013 and by the ``Einstein Center of Theoretical Physics " at the Weizmann Institute.